 Stewie

 Stewie captures what the code means.
-Coding agents write — Stewie makes explicit the intent behind what was built.
+Coding agents write — Stewie makes explicit the intent and behaviors behind what was built, so reviews stay grounded in product truth.

 vs. docs & wikis